loftwah/shop.grindmodecypher.com/wp-content/plugins/printful-shipping-for-woocommerce/readme.txt

 - Product personalization: Sell designs your customers can personalize themselves
 - Warehousing & Fulfillment services: Store your inventory at our warehouse, and we'll fulfill all your orders
 - Stress-free shipping: Lost shipments are on us, and we offer shipping methods with tracking
+- Discounted samples: Order samples of your products with 20% off + free shipping to select destinations to ensure your customers are getting quality products.
-- 24/7 support: Get in touch with us using chat, email, or phone
+- 24/7 support: Get in touch with us using chat or email

 Still not convinced?
 Check out our [demo store](https://woocommerce-demo.printful.com/) to see what's possible!